-- · Re-enroll the user to the Nymi Band. - Authenticate the user with their credentials in the Nymi Band Application.
-A user can authenticate by using corporate credentials only if the Corporate Credentials
+Re-enroll the user to the Nymi Band.

-Authentication option was enabled in the NES policy at the time of enrollment.
+Authenticate the user with their credentials in the Nymi Band Application.
+A user can authenticate by using corporate credentials only if the Corporate Credentials Authentication option was enabled in the NES policy at the time of enrollment.

-Note: Consider re-enrolling the user to the Nymi Band with another fingerprint if the user is repeatedly locked out with their fingerprint.
+Note: Consider re-enrolling the user to the Nymi Band with another fingerprint if the user is repeatedly locked out as a result of fingerprint mismatches.